scala-js/scala-js-website/doc/sbt/run.md

     sbt> run

-This will detect and run classes that extend `scala.scalajs.js.JSApp`, while optionally prompting the user to choose a class if multiple such classes exist (fails with multiple classes if `persistLauncher := true`, see section below for details).
+This will detect and run classes that extend `scala.scalajs.js.JSApp`, while optionally prompting the user to choose a class if multiple such classes exist (fails with multiple classes if `ScalaJSKeys.persistLauncher := true`, see section below for details).

 To run the `.sjsir` files, we invoke the Rhino JavaScript interpreter with a special scope that lazily reads and loads required `.sjsir` files on the fly (much like Java class loading).
 Note that by default, this environment doesn't have a DOM.
-If you need it set `requiresDOM := true` in your settings.
+If you need it set `ScalaJSKeys.requiresDOM := true` in your settings.

 ## Fast-Optimize